QiaoJiang123/FIX_fractional_insurance_exchange/README.md

 * Compliance Checker
 * Insurance Brokerage

-The first 4 roles must have their own smart contracts interacting with each other to complete a full cycle of an insurance policy.
+The first 5 roles must have their own smart contracts interacting with each other to complete a full cycle of an insurance policy.

 This project starts with trip delay insurance, especially flight delay insurance due to the simplicity of accident verification and risk modeling.

-For other lines of business
+For other lines of business such as auto insurance and life insurance, more complicated processing is needed for verification part.
+But, as AI and autonomous dirving become more prevailing, determining accident and ultimate loss would be sorted out along the way.

+To go even further, one major branch of participants in fractional insurance industry would be the ones with Internet of Things (IoT) data.

+For traditional corporate insurers, they could join the exchange just as individual insurers.
+Or they could provide micro-reinsurance to individual insurers since for some lines of business, the ultimate loss could be extreme and individual insurers may need excess insurance from large financial entities.

+Overall, the fractional insurance exchange introduces non-traditional roles for participants and welcome new joiners to the insurance industry.

 ### Insured